atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 III ' ■ “think

 “think I will not call the girl what I ‘ “please?
-Let Sir Thomas call his“ “what he likes, thacs no“ “to me: I and my children are “in a very different Situation of life, “; and ever desire to remain fo.”
+Let Sir Thomas call his“ “what he likes, thacs no“ “to me: I and my children are “in a very different Situation of life, “; and ever desire to remain fo."
-'''' Tou may desire to remain So, ” Said. his Lady, “because you have the most “grovelling notions; but my daugh “ters and I” (drawing Up her head with an air of the greatest consequence) ^cwho have Seen the world, have much ■ “better ideas of things, and intend to
+'''' Tou may desire to remain So, " Said. his Lady, “because you have the most “grovelling notions; but my daugh “ters and I" (drawing Up her head with an air of the greatest consequence) ^cwho have Seen the world, have much ■ “better ideas of things, and intend to
 “raise ourselves by imitating people “who understand every part of good “breeding to the ver height.
 I beg “therefore, Mr. Selby, that you would ^ ft
 “not put yourself in a passion, as all “your Swearing and fuming will fig j “nify nothing.
 As I now know what is